ClonkAndre/IV-Presence/README.md

 # IV-Presence
 This mod allows you to share your actions from GTA IV to everyone via Discord's Rich Presence feature.

-⚠ WARNING: Mod might crash depending on iv/eflc radio and whether you have combined radios.
-I'm trying to fix that in the next version. ⚠

 ## Requirements
 - GTA IV 1070 or 1080
 - ASI Loader